zuetesei/zuetesei/README.md

 I also have my PADI license and looking for a dive buddy!

 ### 💞️ Collaboration
-I’m looking to collaborate on social projects, climate/ocean projects, travel.
+I’m looking to collaborate on social projects, climate/ocean projects, travel, e-commerce..

 ### 📫 Where to Find Me
 Email: zuleikatesei@gmail.com